spnda/volvo_vida_db/README.md

 ### Processing data conversion functions

 The conversion methods found in the outputted CSV file can be applied with the `scripts/evaluate_conversion.py` script.
-It parses the expression with Python's built-in AST and only supports a limited feature set that is sufficient for the expressions found in the VIDA database.
+It parses the expression into a simple executable AST that supports the feature set required for the expressions from the VIDA database.